Aphasia Center

 For the schedule of our Activity Center programs, please see our current brochure.

-Download Activities Brochure
+Download Activities Brochure (PDF)

 For news and updates about what’s happening at the Aphasia Center, please see our current newsletter.

-Download MRAC Newsletter
+Download MRAC Newsletter (PDF)

 The Activity Center offers a variety of programs—all designed to promote long-term recovery, and participation in everyday life activities.
 Activities are facilitated by certified speech-language pathologists and/or trained volunteers.
 To determine group placement, interested individuals may be asked to participate in a brief interview and to provide a recent speech-language evaluation report and /or have their physician or speech-language pathologist contact the Aphasia Center.
 In some cases additional assessment may be needed to determine placement.